exercism/problem-specifications/exercises/baffling-birthdays/introduction.md

 Fresh out of college, you're throwing a huge party to celebrate with friends and family.
 Over 70 people have shown up, including your mildly eccentric Uncle Ted.

-In one of his usual antics, he bets you £100 that at least two people in the room share the same birthday.
+In one of his usual antics, he bets you £100 that at least two people in the room share their birthdays.
-That sounds ridiculous — there are many more possible birthdays, so you confidently accept.
+That sounds ridiculous — there are many more possible birthdays than there are guests, so you confidently accept.

-To your astonishment, after collecting just 32 birthdays, you've already found a match.
+To your astonishment, after collecting the birthdays of just 32 guests, you've already found two guests that share the same birthday.
 Accepting your loss, you hand Uncle Ted his £100, but something feels off.

 The next day, curiosity gets the better of you.